Best Lakes Near Salzburg

 This pair of lakes near Golling boasts absolutely exquisitely clear turquoise water - which you can't swim in - but you can bike or walk around and admire the postcard-like views.
 If you're lucky, you can spot the miniature horses that call this place home, too, as well as plenty of other wildlife.
 Quite the dreamscape.

 Get here from Salzburg: I rode my bike here from Salzburg which was a seriously beautiful one and a half hour ride south along the Salzach.
-Alternatively, you can drive in about thirty-five minutes or, if you are up for a bit of a walk, hop on the S-Bahn direct from Salzburg and get off at Golling-Abtenau and hike the rest of the way (3.7km or about 50 minutes) to the lakes.
+Alternatively, you can drive in about 35 minutes or, if you are up for a bit of a walk, hop on the S-Bahn direct from Salzburg and get off at Golling-Abtenau and hike the rest of the way (3.7km or about 50 minutes) to the lakes.

-24. Almkanal
+24. Altaussee

 Okay, it's not a lake.
 But it deserves a mention on this list as perhaps my favourite local swimming spot in Salzburg.
 The Almkanal is an icy cold rushing canal.
 In the spring, it seems to be the spot for swimming lessons for all the baby goslings and it's a delight to watch them learn against the currents and I come here as often as I can in the summer to laze along the riverbank and swim in on hot days.